soap/eloquent-workflow/README.md

 It's done.

-To get historical records, add `\Soap\EloquentWorkflow\Traits\HasTransitionHistory` to `Model` with workflow.
+To get logging records, add `\Soap\EloquentWorkflow\Traits\HasTransitionLog` to `Model` with workflow.
 It brings `transitions` relation.

-Historical records presented by `\Soap\EloquentWorkflow\Models\TransitionHistory` model, that holds information about transition performer, source and target states and a context, if it were provided.
+Historical records presented by `\Soap\EloquentWorkflow\Models\TransitionLog` model, that holds information about transition performer, source and target states and a context, if it were provided.

 ### Blueprint Validation